Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{utonomous} driving relies on accurate information about the environment to make proper decisions concerning the trajectory of the vehicle.
-High-level inference modules receive these data from the perception systems, which must be therefore endowed with an exceptional degree of robustness under different circumstances such as illumination and weather.
+High-level inference modules receive these data from the perception systems, which must be therefore endowed with exceptional robustness under different circumstances such as illumination and weather.

 Consequently, the design of perception systems intended for onboard automotive applications is currently geared towards topologies with several complementary sensory modalities.
 Vision systems are frequent in close-to-market vehicle setups \cite{Franke2013} due to their ease of integration and their ability to provide appearance information.
 Stereo-vision systems, which use a pair of cameras separated a fixed distance to get depth information about the environment, stand out as a cost-effective solution able to provide additional dense 3D information to model the surroundings of the vehicle.